Satellite Phones Buyer's Guide 2025

 Which satellite phone has the best coverage?

 We only work with the leading satellite networks.
-Inmarsat, Iridium and Globalstar all offer different coverage which may be better in certain areas or for certain types of voice, text or data services.
+Inmarsat, and Iridium all offer different coverage which may be better in certain areas or for certain types of voice, text or data services.
 The only satellite network that offers complete whole earth coverage (including the North and South Poles) is Iridium.
 Compare satellite networks.

 Who owns the most satellites for phone service?